manimino/ducks/README.md

 # FilterBox

-Container for finding Python objects by matching attributes.
+Container for finding Python objects by their attributes.

-Stores objects pre-filtered by attribute value, so find-by-attribute is very fast.
+Stores objects by attribute value, so finding by value is very fast.

 ```
 pip install filterbox